-Figure 9 shows exposure to traffic noise.
-Again link loads by vehicle type are used to calculate traffic noise emissions along links.
+Figure 6 shows exposure to traffic noise.
+Link loads by vehicle type are used to calculate traffic noise emissions along links.
 A noise propagation model is used to calculate the dispersion of noise on both sides of the links.
 To take into account that buildings along the roadways act as noise barriers, assumptions about the reduction of noise propagation in areas of higher density are made.
-As with air quality, exposure to noise can be related to residences of population by socio-economic group and used in the health and equity evaluations.
+Exposure to noise of residences of population by socio-economic group is calculated for raster cells.

-Figure 10 is a raster-based representation of open space, i.e. all land that is neither built-up area nor a transport link.
-In the map the traffic noise corridors of Figure 7 are overlaid with the open space.
-Red raster cells are disturbed by traffic noise, green areas are not.
+Figure 7 is a raster-based representation of open space, i.e. all land that is neither built-up area nor a transport link.
+In the map the traffic noise corridors of Figure 6 are overlaid with the open space.
+Red raster cells are disturbed by traffic noise.
 It is assumed that only the remaining open space, which is not disturbed by traffic noise, is of value for recreation and can therefore serve as an indicator of the quality of open space in a zone.